anna-cole/findpro/README.md

 ## Installing and running the server

-To install and run Findpro, ensure that you have Python 3 and pip installed in your system.
+To install and run the server, ensure that you have Python 3 and pip installed in your system.

 1. Clone this repository to your local machine and navigate to its directory.
 2. Run pipenv install to install all the necessary package dependencies.